PrashanthThomas/weather-proj/README.md

 Note: The API-Key will give you access for about 60 hits per minute.
 *****************************************************
-The frontend(weather-frontend) needs to be built using npm install
+The frontend(weather-frontend2) needs to be built using npm install

 Run the frontend (on port 4200) using